A closeup of an orange chair seat covered in soap suds with the text, POLYWOOD Outdoor Spring Cleaning Checklist.

 Step 3: Scrub the solution in with a clean cloth or soft-bristle brush.

-Step 4: Let it stand once more for 10 to 15 minutes, then rinse with clean water.
+Step 4: Let it stand for 10–15 minutes, then rinse with clean water.

-Step 5: Allow the cushions to dry on their sides with the zippers facing the bottom.
+Step 5: Dry the cushions on their sides with the zippers facing down.

 Umbrellas